Warehouse Material Handling: The Complete Guide

 For your material handling equipment to work efficiently, you need a revision of the layout.
 The layout will affect your material handling systems, and it can be the difference between a messy warehouse and an efficient warehouse.

-Poor layout design increases the risk of injury, motion waste, and introduces bottlenecks.
+Poor layout design increases the risk of injury, and motion waste, and introduces bottlenecks.
 Redesigning the layout can streamline the processes, improve the employees’ mental and physical health, and decrease worker movements.

 1. Warehouse Objectives